 What parents need to know

 Parents need to know that this is an extremely violent film.
-Within the first 13 minutes there is a violent beating of a homeless man, an attempted rape, a gang fight, another beating and a rape.
+Within the first 13 minutes there is a violent beating of a homeless man, an attempted rape, a gang fight, another beating, and a rape.
 Sex and violence are paired.
 Hope for a "cure" for violence is scuttled.
-For mature viewers, the messages about violence and cultural decay are present but these may be lost amidst the sensationalism on younger viewers.
+Profanity includes "f--k."
+There is full-frontal female nudity, sexual innuendo, male nudity, and explicit sex scenes.
+Characters are frequently surrounded by sexual images: paintings of naked women, sculptures of penises, naked women mannequins who produce milk for consumption out of their nipples.
+A male social worker engages in inappropriate touching with a young man under his jurisdiction; he eventually reaches down and grabs the young man's penis as he sits next to him in his underwear.
+For mature viewers, the messages about violence and cultural decay are present, but these may be lost on younger viewers amid the sensationalism.

 What's the story?